Buying Software

 negotiating-software-contracts

-• When it’s set to renew: Is the software contract set to renew next week, month, or quarter?
+• Renewal date: Is the software contract set to renew next week, month, or quarter?
 It’s crucial that your team keeps an eye on the renewal dates for all of your software solutions.

 • Cancellation period: This is the period of time that you’re allowed to cancel or make adjustments to the contract.
 This is important because while some contracts require a 30-day notice, some require 90 days.